UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 Second, one needs to have an active research project.
 See how to get one at [the UPPMAX guide 'Apply for a project'](project_apply.md).

-## Step 3: Get a user account for Pelle or Bianca, depending on type of project
+## Step 3: Apply for a cluster user account for Pelle or Bianca, depending on type of project

 After having been granted membership in the project [on SUPR, activate your user accounts](https://supr.naiss.se/account/)

+## Step 4: Wait for an email with further instructions

+- The email may land in you trash bin so do look there as well.
+- Follow the instructions!
+You'll need the UPPMAX 2FA set up, see Step 4 to be able to log in.
+- The link you got will only work once and for a limited time period.

-## Step 4: Get a 2FA for your UPPMAX user account
+## Step 5: Get a 2FA for your UPPMAX user account

 All parts of UPPMAX require two factor authentication.
 See how to set this up at